Strengthen your organisation’s defences through simulations and incident response readiness

 Preparing your people

-A crucial aspect of cyber security readiness is raising awareness among your people, after all, they are your first line of defence considering 90% of all attacks start with email-based phishing as the initial entry vector.
 One of the best ways we can build our ‘human firewall’ is through realistic phishing attack simulation, which involves the controlled delivery of mock phishing emails to employees, with the aim of testing their ability to identify and report such attacks.

-Regularly exposing our people to the same level of social engineering that an attacker would target them with, serves multiple purposes.
-Firstly, it raises awareness amongst employees on the latest techniques used by attackers to exploit our weaknesses as humans, such as emotive emails designed to trick us into revealing sensitive information or playing on a sense of urgency to download and run a malicious attachment.
-By experiencing these simulated attacks in a controlled environment, employees can enhance their ability to identify these red flags and respond appropriately to real phishing attempts.
+Firstly, it raises your employees’ awareness of the latest techniques attackers use to exploit our weaknesses as humans, such as emotive emails designed to trick us into revealing sensitive information or playing on a sense of urgency to download and run a malicious attachment.
+By experiencing these simulated attacks in a controlled environment, employees can enhance their ability to identify these red flags and respond appropriately to genuine phishing attempts.

 Preparing your processes